midtown-ai/glossary/glossary/c.md

  These limitations often mean that expert systems are most effective when applied to well-defined, narrow domains rather than broad, open-ended problem spaces.
 More recent approaches in AI, such as machine learning and deep learning, have been developed in part to address some of these limitations.

  See also [C], [Cyc Export System]

+# Compliance

+ [Regulatory landscape] refers to the complete framework of laws, rules, and regulations that govern an industry or business activity.
+This includes:
+  * All applicable laws and regulations
+  * Government agencies and regulatory bodies
+  * Current and upcoming regulatory requirements
+  * Policy directions and regulatory trends

+ Compliance focuses specifically on what organizations need to do to meet those regulatory requirements, including:
+  * Internal policies and procedures
+  * Systems and controls needed for adherence
+  * Monitoring and reporting mechanisms
+  * Staff training and awareness programs
+  * Documentation requirements

+ Think of it this way: The regulatory landscape is "what the rules are," while the compliance is "how organizations follow those rules."

+ See also [C], ...

 # Compliance Analysis